I’ve served in ministry for over 15 years, as a senior pastor for 9 years.

 I’ve seen people come and go, hate me and love me, but one thing is for sure, I wouldn’t want to and couldn’t do anything else besides pastor, it’s my life’s purpopse.
 After 15 years of sitting under, working for, and being a senior pastor, I thought you might want to know the truth about your pastor.

-1. Your pastor is trying his best
+1. Your pastor is trying their best

 3. Your pastor is rarely 100% confident